 Sub-trope of Evil Versus Evil.
 Opposite trope of The Creon, who will do anything in his power to stay second-in-command at all costs.
 Contrast Sarcastic Devotee, Professional Butt-Kisser, and Villainous Friendship (where The Dragon and the Big Bad trust each other as friends).

 open/close all folders

 The Trope Namer is the most famous example, a Decepticon who is, in most versions, The Dragon to Megatron.
 His treacherous goals could not be more obvious.

-His best effort game in teh episode "Starscream's Rebellion", where with teh aid of the Combaticons, came within an ace of successfully usurping Megatron.
+His best effort game in the episode "Starscream's Brigade", where with the aid of the Combaticons, came within an ace of successfully usurping Megatron.

 In one episode, Thundercracker considers usurping Starscream's position only to be caught in the middle of planning by Starscream, who threatens to tell Megatron.

 In The Movie, Megs-into-Galvatron actually kills Starscream, only to find himself as The Starscream to Unicron, with no better success than the original—less in fact, because Unicron is now the source of his power.

 In the post-movie season, Starscream comes back and then proceeds to backstab Unicron.
 While a ghost.
 Oddly enough, backstabbing a Transformer Physical God works out better for him than when he was only up against Megatron—he gets a new body out of the deal, and Unicron gets nothing except a mismatched new pair of eyes that may or may not have been destroyed at the end of the episode.
 He then somehow ends up a disembodied spark who wandered for eons and, possibly due to running out of Megatrons and Galvatrons to backstab in his current time-frame, probably decided to follow one through a space-time fissure to keep up his old hobby.
 Truly the bot has Chronic Backstabbing Disorder.